Strategic Buying & Merchandising Plan: GAP Fall 2025

 Using historical sales data (LY), we projected Fall 2025 (TY) performance by:

-Planning a 1–5% sales increase based on market conditions
+Planning a 1–5% sales increase based on market conditions.
+My group chose a 3% increase to show confidence while taking some caution

 Distributing sales across months (August–January)